danbev/learning-rust/README.md

 ### Lifetimes
-These are annotations that start with `'` followed by a variable name.
+Are actually named generic lifetime annotations and are declared in the same way as genericts using `'` followed by a variable name.
-For example `'a` is spoken as 'tick a'.
+For example `'a` is spoken as 'tick a':

+Lifetimes are all about references and nothing else.
+There are used at compile time by the borrowchecker and describe a relationship between references.

+Rules:
+* Each parameter that is a reference gets its own lifetime parameter

+* If there is exactly `one` input lifetime parameter then that lifetime is assigned to all output lifetime parameters.

+* If there are multiple input lifetime parameters but one of them is $self or &mut self then the lifetime self is assigned to all output lifetime parameters.

 ```console
 error[E0597]: `y` does not live long enough